mdn/content/files/en-us/learn/css/building_blocks/selectors/selectors_tasks/index.md

 > **Callout:**
 >
-> For assessment or further work purposes, [download the starting point for this task](https://github.com/mdn/css-examples/blob/main/learn/tasks/selectors/attribute-links-download.html) to work in your own editor or in an online editor.
+> [Download the starting point for this task](https://github.com/mdn/css-examples/blob/main/learn/tasks/selectors/attribute-links-download.html) to work in your own editor or in an online editor.

 ## Assessment or further help